Epoxy Flake Floor: Complete Guide to Durable & Decorative Flooring

 Surface Preparation (Grinding, Cleaning)

-This is non-negotiable for success.
-The concrete must be meticulously prepared for the epoxy to bond correctly.
-The essential steps include:
+This is non-negotiable for success — especially in Brisbane and Southeast Queensland where concrete slabs can have moisture issues due to the subtropical climate.
+The concrete must be meticulously prepared for the epoxy to bond correctly:

 1. Cleaning: Removing all dirt, grease, oil, and failing previous coatings.

-2. Profiling: Mechanically grinding the concrete is the preferred method to create a porous surface profile for the epoxy to grip.
+2. Profiling: Mechanically grinding the concrete is the preferred method to create a porous surface profile.
 Acid etching is a less common alternative.

 3. Repairing: Filling cracks and patching any damaged areas for a smooth substrate.